Evaporating droplets on inclined plant leaves and synthetic surfaces: experiments and mathematical models: Conclusions

-We have applied three mathematical models to simulate our experiments.
+We have applied two mathematical models to simulate our experiments.
 The first is what we call the Popov model, which is a well-known quasi-steady diffusion limited model that applies on a horizontal surface.
 This model assumes the droplet shape is a spherical cap and that evaporation is taking place in the constant contact radius model followed by the constant contact angle mode, or simply the constant contact radius mode alone.
 For evaporation on an inclined surface, in order to implement the Popov model we make an adjustment by simply taking the average of the largest and smallest contact angles as an input to the model.
-The second is what we call the droplet-incline-Popov model.
-This new model attempts to keep the core features of the Popov model but allows for an incline by assuming the droplet is made up of two half-spherical caps with different contact angles.
-The third is our new Young-Laplace-Popov, which builds on the previous two models by allowing for the droplet to take a natural shape due to the influence of gravity, surface tension and the incline.
-A feature of all of these models is that they are relatively easy to simulate and do not require the considerable computational set-up and expense of typical computational fluid dynamics approaches \cite{Saenz2017dynamics}.
+The second is our new Young-Laplace-Popov, which builds on the Popov model by allowing for the droplet to take a natural shape due to the influence of gravity, surface tension and the incline.
+A feature of these models is that they are relatively easy to simulate and do not require the considerable computational set-up and expense of typical computational fluid dynamics approaches \cite{Saenz2017dynamics}.

-The three models can predict evaporation in most cases on an incline with minimal inputs of left and right initial contact angle and height, however there are two cases in which the models are less accurate.
+The models can predict evaporation in most cases on an incline with minimal inputs of left and right initial contact angle and height, however there are two cases in which the models are less accurate.
 The first case is the combined mode on capsicum and Parafilm, where both the contact radius and contact angle changes in time simultaneously.
 We have found that the models are still reasonable if we approximate the combined mode with a constant contact angle mode.
 The second case is 1\% S465 on wheat, where the models are not at all able to predict the experimental results.
 In the experiments the droplets evaporate very quickly, but the models over-predict the total evaporation time by a significant margin.
 It is hypothesised that additional mechanisms required by the models for this case of high surfactant concentration on wheat leaves may include adsorption of S465 to the wheat leaf surface, stomatal effects on evaporation or, most likely, a contact line that is not circular but instead is determined by the complex interaction between the droplet and the ridges that run along the surface of wheat leaves.